ltynick/RDVSv2/DATA_LICENSE.md

 ## 1. Copyright

-Copyright © 2026 Tianyu Li, Jiaohao He, Keren Fu, and Qijun Zhao.
+Copyright © 2026 Tianyu Li, Jiahao He, Keren Fu, and Qijun Zhao.

 This document describes the licensing terms applicable to the RDVSv2 dataset components and clarifies the treatment of third-party source